rust-lang/book/src/ch03-05-control-flow.md

 ## Control Flow

-The ability to run some code depending on if a condition is true, or run some code repeatedly while a condition is true, are basic building blocks in most programming languages.
+The ability to run some code depending on whether a condition is `true` and to run some code repeatedly while a condition is `true` are basic building blocks in most programming languages.
 The most common constructs that let you control the flow of execution of Rust code are `if` expressions and loops.

 ### `if` Expressions